acornish123/NWEA_Roster_Validation_Error_Tool/README.md

 2. Open the 'RosterValidationErrorTool.xlsx' (RVE)
 	1. The Roster Filename in B2 should contain 'exRoster'.
 If it does not, enter the correct filename in B2.
 	2. <img src="https://github.com/acornish123/NWEA_Roster_Validation_Error_Tool/blob/master/screenshots/001-openTool.png" width="50%" />
-3. Open the 'exRoster.csv' in a seperate Excel window
+3. Open the 'exRoster.csv' in a separate Excel window
 	1. The 'ERRONEOUOS DATA MISSING' error occurs because the 'Errors' have not been entered
 	2. <img src="https://github.com/acornish123/NWEA_Roster_Validation_Error_Tool/blob/master/screenshots/002-openRoster.png" width="50%" />
 4. Open the 'Export - File Validation Errors.csv'